common-fate/terraform-provider-commonfate/.changeset/beige-donuts-fetch.md

 "@common-fate/terraform-provider-commonfate": minor
 ---

-Breaking Change: New required fields on commonfate_gcp_integration and commonfate_aws_idc_integration to support migration away from specifying integration config in the infrastructure configuration.
+Adds new provisioner fields on commonfate_gcp_integration and commonfate_aws_idc_integration to support migration away from specifying integration config in the infrastructure configuration.